amb2127/Highlanders-Training/Physics.md

 - #### Symbol: $\tau$ (tau)
 - #### SI Unit: newton meters ($N \cdot m$)
 Rotational analog of force.
-A torque can be thought of as a "twist" applied to an object that causes it to angularly accelerate.
+A torque can be thought of as a "twist" applied to an object that causes it to accelerate angularly.
 Torque relates to angular acceleration and MOI as force relates to linear acceleration and mass.
+A point on an object with applied torque has linear force relative to its distance, following the equation
+$\tau = r \cdot F$.

 ### Current
 - #### Symbol: $I$ (why is this also $I$ please SI save me)